awsdocs/aws-iot-docs/developerguide/device-defender-detect.md

   $aws/things/THING_NAME/defender/metrics/cbor
   ```

-  Device Defender uses one of these topics to reply with the receipt status of your metrics reports:
+  AWS IoT Device Defender uses one of these topics to reply with the receipt status of your metrics reports:

   ```
   $aws/things/THING_NAME/defender/metrics/json/accepted